Himanshukohale22/My-designs/README.md

 # PCB's 3D layouts
 ---
-This repo contrains my pcb design based on various technology.
+This repository contrains my pcb design based on various technology. each project has different repository resources for more info.

 ---
 * DC motor driver.
 Motor driver are the devices use for controlling motors.Drivers circuits based on BJT, MOSFET, SCR'S and many switching devices.